Rafael Correa: Security and defense

-In June and July 2007 in several communities of the Amazonía and domestic South, protests were carried out against oil and mining concessions to transnational companies (PetroChina, PetroBras and mining Canadian).
+In June and July 2007 in several communities of the Amazonía and domestic South, protests were carried out against oil and mining concessions to transnational companies (PetroChina, PetroBras and Canadian mining).
 According to some media, the Government repressed abusing from the force to these mobilizations.

 Second presidential term: 2009–2013

 Rafael Correa was re-elected for a second term in the April 2009 general election, where he gained 52% of the vote.
 He was the first Ecuadorian President to serve a second consecutive term since the 19th century.
 It was the first time in thirty years that the country had re-elected a president and the first elected president from Guayaquil (The coast) who had finished his term after Leon Febres Cordero (1984–1986).
 He won by a large margin over the other seven candidates, taking 52 per cent of the vote to the 28 per cent of Lucio Gutiérrez, his nearest rival.
 His party also won the largest legislative block in the National Assembly, although not a majority.

 Correa was sworn into the Presidency on 10 August 2009, the same day as Ecuador's bicentennial.
-His speech took place in front of several South American dignitaries, such as the president of Argentina Cristina Fernández de Kirchner, Bolivian President Evo Morales, Cuban President Raúl Castro, and Venezuelan President Hugo Chávez.
+His speech took place in front of several Latin American dignitaries, such as the president of Argentina Cristina Fernández de Kirchner, Bolivian President Evo Morales, Cuban President Raúl Castro, and Venezuelan President Hugo Chávez.
 Correa used the opportunity to promise a continuation of his "socialist revolution", his plans to end poverty and to go on "stamping out the structural causes of poverty".
 He also said the actions of the media were opposing his government.
 He claims that the continuation of his "The Citizens' Revolution" policy is intended to ensure all citizens are equal.

 Health

-The health budget was $561 million in 2006 and was increased to $1,774 million in 2012, which is 6.8% of the national budget.]
+The health budget was $561 million in 2006 and was increased to $1.774 billion in 2012, which is 6.8% of the national budget.
 The Ecuadorian government signed an agreement with the Cuban government to allow public company Enfarma to massively produce medicine at low cost.
 Working hours for doctors were increased to 40 hours/week and their salaries were also increased.
 Mobile hospitals have been implemented.
-Another program has been implemented in order to increase the rate of return of medics amongst Ecuadorian emigrants.
+Another program has been implemented to increase the rate of return of medics amongst Ecuadorian emigrants.

 Infant mortality, from 24.4 per 1000 in 2005, declined to 18.3 in 2015.
-Between 2008 and 2016, new public hospitals have been built, the number of civil servants has increased significantly and salaries have been increased.
+Between 2008 and 2016, new public hospitals have been built, the number of civil servants has increased significantly, and salaries have been increased.
 In 2008, the government introduced universal and compulsory social security coverage.
 In 2015, corruption remains a problem.
 Overbilling is recorded in 20% of public establishments and in 80% of private establishments.